poshjosh/fullstack-tutorial/start/server/README.md

 });
 ```

+### Schema

 - GraphQL schema definitions are enclosed in backticks.
 - `Query` and `Mutation` are in built schema types.
 - `Query` for read, `Mutation` for write operations.
 - `User` is a custom type.
 - You can and should define custom types for data encapsulation.
+- Fields suffixed with an exclamation mark (`!`) may not be null, but may be empty arrays etc.

+### DataSource

 - The `UserAPI` could fetch data from a REST API, SQL datasource or other data source.
+- Apollo-graphql defines some `DataSource` implementations e.g `RESTDataSource`.
-- In simplified Example, the `UserAPI` contains its own data.
+- In this simplified Example, the `UserAPI` contains its own data.

+### Resolver

+- Resolvers were only created for those types that cannot be automatically inferred.
+- We created a resolver for `Query.user` but not for `User.name` as `User.name` is already a field in the data returned by the `DataSource`